 The Battle between Cloud-Based and Cloud-Native -

 For many enterprises looking to upgrade their infrastructure and processes, cloud-native is the goal destination.
-Digital transformation has been the buzzword of the season, and oftentimes, the cloud has been a core piece in any business’s plan to digitize.
+Digital transformation has been the season's buzzword, and often, the cloud has been a core piece in any business’s plan to digitize.
 Adopting the cloud is only the first step to the greater brilliance of enterprise technology.

 By the end of 2020, 67% of enterprise infrastructure will be cloud-based.
-With tight competition in numerous industries across the world and great shifts in consumer behaviors, this may not be enough.
+With tight competition in numerous industries worldwide and great shifts in consumer behaviors, this may not be enough.

 To go cloud-native, enterprises must look to building complete architecture and a company approach that fully harnesses the power of cloud computing.
-This flexible, open platform will seamlessly allow businesses to build applications, and put together cloud-based components for a cloud environment.
+This flexible, open platform will seamlessly allow businesses to build applications and create cloud-based components for a cloud environment.
 This can drive business agility and can speed up development within the enterprise.

 Why Go Cloud-Native?

 There’s more to going cloud-native than investing in the right technology.
 Going cloud-native is a big commitment, one many are looking to take.
-Among the many benefits, it brings to the table, going cloud-native accelerates the process of going to market.
+Among the many benefits it brings to the table, going cloud-native accelerates the process of going to market.
 In an ever-evolving competitive landscape, time to market separates the innovative from their lagging competitors.
 Cloud-native also allows for automation across the software delivery lifecycle.
-This means that the organization as a whole can design, create and release products at quicker and sure-fire rates.
+Organizations can design, create and release products at quicker and sure-fire rates.

 In the OTT streaming space, going cloud-native can empower enterprises to speed up innovation.
-This can push services ahead of the race as it’ll allow new ideas to be brought to fruition within a matter of minutes or hours, as opposed to weeks, months, even years.
+This can push services ahead of the race as it’ll allow new ideas to be brought to fruition within minutes or hours, as opposed to weeks, months, or even years.

 The Road to Transforming into a Cloud-Native Enterprise -

 Transforming to a cloud-native enterprise is a long and winding road.
-It’s important for businesses to understand every shortcut and hurdle they may encounter on this journey before they commit to it.
+Businesses need to understand every shortcut and hurdle they may encounter on this journey before they commit to it.
 Many factors can hinder a successful transition to cloud-native, and lack of education is one of them.
 Businesses going in blindly may see bottlenecks in successful integration.
-Lack of awareness from employees can also slow down the process of launching a cloud-native initiative.
+A lack of awareness from employees can also slow down the process of launching a cloud-native initiative.

 It won’t make sense for businesses to go cloud-native when the cloud isn’t at the core of their business transformation plan.
-According to a recent study by Unisys Corporation, one in three cloud migrations fails due to this exact reason.
-The same study found that eight in ten businesses who integrated cloud as a core part of their strategy saw improvements from the migration.
+According to a recent study by Unisys Corporation, one in three cloud migrations fails for this exact reason.
+The same study found eight in ten businesses that integrated the cloud as a core part of their strategy saw improvements from the migration.

 Understanding the business case is crucial.
-Why are leaders investing in cloud migration and how will it help the enterprise as a whole?
-This must be communicated to the organization prior to taking the first leap.
-Beyond contemplating costs and productivity for operations, businesses must consider how the cloud will affect areas such as business agility, user and customer experience, and the technical risks involved.
+Why are leaders investing in cloud migration, and how will it help the enterprise?
+This must be communicated to the organization before taking the first leap.
+Beyond contemplating costs and productivity for operations, businesses must consider how the cloud will affect business agility, user and customer experience, and the technical risks involved.
 A meticulous plan must then be mapped out to ensure clarity across all affected areas.

 Beyond understanding the business case, enterprises must also be aware of the many complexities cloud platforms bring.
-More often than not, transforming into a cloud-native enterprise will require the adoption of multiple components.
-While juggling these different components, businesses must not forget to take into account areas such as security and operating models, among others.
+More often than not, transforming into a cloud-native enterprise will require adopting multiple components.
+While juggling these different components, businesses must not forget to consider areas such as security and operating models, among others.

 Above all, adopting a cloud-native mindset is key to a successful transformation.
-This involves restructuring processes and teams and coming up with products and services with the cloud in mind.
+This involves restructuring processes and teams and developing products and services with the cloud in mind.
 Enterprises need to bring all these bits and pieces together to produce an outcome that will drive business growth and create value for the entire enterprise.

-Old habits are hard to break and it’s important for leaders to educate teams on the need for cloud transformation.
-Training has to be offered to equip employees with the skills needed to make the best use out of the cloud, and to reduce the fear of change.
+Old habits are hard to break, and leaders need to educate teams on the need for cloud transformation.
+Training has to be offered to equip employees with the skills needed to make the best use of the cloud and to reduce the fear of change.